nortikin/sverchok/docs/nodes/profile_parametric.rst

 (a*b(c/d))

-To use Mode 2, you must enable the *extended evaluation* switch in the N-panel for the Profile node.
+To use Mode 2, you must enable the *extended parsing* switch in the N-panel for the Profile node.

 The node started out as a thought experiment and turned into something quite useful, you can see how it evolved in the `github thread <https://github.com/nortikin/sverchok/issues/350>`_